 The delivery of integrated human settlements depends on the availability and acquisition of suitable, well-located land.
-The City is engaging the land-holding departments of National, Province and the Housing Development Agency and other parastatals to unlock suitable large and small pockets of state-owned land in Cape Town.
+The City is engaging the land-holding departments of Province and the Housing Development Agency to unlock suitable state-owned land in Cape Town.